bfansports/aws-lambda-python-local/README.md

 You want to specify ENV=prod if you want to pull the .env file from prod S3 and not the default DEV.
 If you do so, make sure you have the AWS credentials setup correctly locally.

+*Note:* You want to edit the Makefile to replace the S3 bucket used for uploading.
+Right now, our bucket is hardcoded in there...

 ### Connecting

 If your API is secure, you can't test it in the AWS console nor in the browser anymore.
 You need to authenticate.